njoubert/spooky/README.md

 Fire up a local groundstation instance:

-	./bin/odroidperson-local.sh
+	./bin/groundstation-local.sh

 Fire up a UDP listener to check your output:

 	python experiments/simple_udp_listener.py --port 19000

-Start playing with the CLI:
+Start playing with the CLI from `groundstation`:

 	>>> help
 	>>> status